pruje/libbash.sh/docs/libbash_gui.md

 #### Options
 ```
+-a, --absolute-path  Return absolute path of the directory
 -t, --title TEXT     Set a title to the dialog
 PATH                 Starting path (current directory by default)
 ```

 #### Exit codes